 Kent is a training manager in a pharmaceutical company.
-The organization wants to convert all their flash-based courses to HTML5.
-After exhaustive research and suggestions from other organizations, they approached a custom learning solutions company for the task.
-When they both finally shook hands for the deal, the custom learning solutions company provided a to-do-list and said it would help understand and simplify the process.
-Want to know what the to-do-list listed?
+The organization wants to convert all their Flash courses to HTML5.
+After exhaustive research and suggestions from other organizations, they approached an eLearning solutions company for the task.
+When they both finally shook hands on the deal, the vendor provided a to-do-list and assured Kent that when they convert Flash to HTML5, Kent’s organization would enjoy high-quality and speed.
+Want to know what the to-do-list shared?
 Read on.

-Many rapid authoring tools that support HTML5have announced their arrival in the e-learning market.
-Having a clear idea about the tool you would want to use for converting the flash-based e-learning courses to HTML5 is very important.
-In case you have a lot of flash and interactive elements to be converted to HTML5, choosing the wrong authoring tool might make the process of conversion complicated and you might also exceed deadlines.
+Many rapid authoring tools that support HTML5 have announced their arrival in the e-learning market.
+Having a clear idea about the tool you would want to use for converting Flash-based e-learning courses to HTML5 is very important.
+In case you have a lot of Flash and interactive elements to be converted to HTML5, choosing the wrong authoring tool might make the process of conversion complicated and you might also exceed deadlines.

 Articulate Storyline is definitely one of the successful, powerful rapid authoring tools and is widely preferred by e-learning developers around the world.
 This is not only because of its HTML5 support but also its ease of use and great built-in interactive features.

 Employ a quality check team to ensure the converted e-learning courses are error-free.
-Not only humans, but technology too may be at fault sometimes.
+Not just humans, technology too may be at fault sometimes.
 Media may not play, buttons may not function, or the result may display incorrect scores.
-If you do not solve these issues right at the beginning, they may reoccur in the subsequent modules as well.
+If you do not solve these issues right at the beginning of converting Flash to HTML5, they may reoccur in the subsequent modules as well.
 So, not testing the converted courses might lead a small error spiraling into a big one which might take a longer time to rectify.

 These are a few of the measures you need to have in place when you convert Flash to HTML5 – to ensure a smooth conversion.
 Read on converting Flash courses to HTML5 in our eBook.